ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The authentication credential that the client uses in the OSCORE group and specified in the 'req_cnf' parameter of the Access Token Request.

-   If the Access Token is a CWT, the Client's authentication credential MUST be specified in the 'cnf' claim, which follows the syntax from {{Section 3.1 of RFC8747}}.
+   If the Access Token is a CWT, the client's authentication credential MUST be specified in the 'cnf' claim, which follows the syntax from {{Section 3.1 of RFC8747}}.
 In particular, the 'cnf' claim includes the same authentication credential specified in the 'req_cnf' parameter of the Access Token Request (see {{sec-c-as-token-endpoint}}).

 {{fig-example-AS-to-C}} shows an example of such an AS response.
 The Access Token has been truncated for readability.